Cryptographic Conditions for Efficient Testing of Distributions and Quantum States: Preliminaries

-\begin{definition}[Infinitely-Often QEFID] An infinitely-often QEFID is a QPT algorithm $\Gen(1^n,b)$ that takes a security parameter $1^n$ and $b\in\bit$ as input, and outputs a classical bit string $x\in\bit^n$.
-We require the following two conditions. \paragraph{Statistically far:}
+\begin{definition}[Infinitely-Often Weak Non-Uniform QEFID] An infinitely-often weak non-uniform QEFID with short advice is a QPT algorithm $\Gen$, which takes $1^n$, $b\in \bit$ and $\mu\in[p(n)]$ for an polynomial $p$.
+We require that there exists a $\mu^*\in[p(n)]$, a constant $c>0$ and a function $\alpha$ with $\alpha(n)\geq 2n^{-c}$ for all $n\in\N$ such that the following two conditions hold: \begin{description} \item[Statistically Far:]